 Intolerance of dissent

-Monday 17 March 2003This is close to 22 years old.
+Monday 17 March 2003This is almost 22 years old.
 Be careful.

 Amid other stories of intolerance for dissenting views (TSA inspector calls passenger “anti-American”, Man arrested for “peace” t-shirt) comes news of this year’s latest closed-minded decision by the organizers of the Boston St. Patrick’s day parade: Veterans differ on antiwar protest.
 Seems the “support our veterans”-themed parade felt that the group Veterans For Peace would be inappropriate.